 OFFICE OF LEGISLATIVE SERVICES

 The OLS estimates the implementation of the bill's provisions will result in an indeterminate annual expenditure increase for the State.
 Under current law, a juvenile has a right to an attorney at every critical stage of a court proceeding in a delinquency case.
-This bill clarifies that a juvenile has a right to an attorney during every court appearance by the juvenile, any interrogation, identification procedure, or other investigative activity undertaken by law enforcement or prosecutorial personnel subsequent to the filing of the complaint; and the duration of any dispositional order entered by the court.
-The OLS finds that this may result in increased workload for the Office of the Public Defender to provide attorney services to juveniles.
+This bill clarifies and defines "critical stage of a court proceeding" as every court appearance by the juvenile, including all post dispositional appearances; and any interrogation, identification procedure, or other investigative activity involving the juvenile taken by law enforcement or prosecutorial personnel subsequent to the filing of the complaint.
+The OLS finds that this may result in increased workload for the Office of the Public Defender to provide attorney services to juveniles during the critical stages of court proceedings enumerated above.
+However, the OLS does not have sufficient information to quantify the fiscal impact due to the increased workload of the office.

-The bill allows the court to modify the dispositional order based on the factors considered during the placement review hearing.
-The bill further requires that the court conduct subsequent placement review hearings every 12 months throughout the duration of any out-of-home placement ordered by the court.
-According to data made available on Rutgers University's School of Social Work website, 1,568 children entered out-of-home placement in calendar year 2021.
-The OLS finds that the placement review provision may require significant bench time of the courts to review the treatment, care, and custody status of the juveniles.
+The bill requires that the court conduct a placement review no later than 12 months after entry of the dispositional order and may conduct a formal hearing if so requested by the juvenile or ordered by the court.
+According to data made available on the Rutgers University School of Social Work website, 1,568 children entered out-of-home placement in calendar year 2021.
+The OLS finds that the placement review provision may require significant bench time of the courts.
+Further, the courts are required to review the treatment, care, and custody status of the juvenile, including the mental health, substance abuse, educational, and other rehabilitative services provided to promote the juvenile's successful reintegration into the community, which will require additional time and resources of the courts.
+The bill also provides that subsequent placement reviews may be conducted by the court at least once every 12 months during the duration of any out-of-home placement if so requested by the juvenile.
 The OLS does not have any further information on how many juveniles are placed out-of-home for longer than a 12-month period.

+FE to A3117 [1R]

+3

 Section: Judiciary

 Analyst: Anuja Pande Joshi

 Senior Fiscal Analyst

 Approved: Thomas Koenig

 Legislative Budget and Finance Officer

 This legislative fiscal estimate has been produced by the Office of Legislative Services due to the failure of the Executive Branch to respond to our request for a fiscal note.

 This fiscal estimate has been prepared pursuant to P.L.1980, c.67 (C.52:13B-6 et seq.).